Bailey House (Los Angeles): Technical

 The rigidity of the steel framing provided sufficient lateral stability in the east–west direction, and the welding of channels to the top and base of each columns provided additional strength in the north–south direction for resistance to seismic forces and wind loads.
 These expressed elements unify the building aesthetically and structurally.

 Koenig made use of the sandwiched steel decking walls to conceal insulation, wiring and pipes.
 By piercing the roof over the bathroom and utility areas, even the core of the house has access to exterior elements such as daylight, rain, and plantings.
 This feature also provides an acoustical buffer between living and sleeping areas and underscores the airy, natural feel of the house.

 The furnace in utility core supplies heat to the main space through heating ducts, which are arranged along the base of the glass walls for maximum efficiency.
 During the winter the lack of overhangs provides maximum passive heat gain, and use of the original Koolshade panels was meant to minimize excessive heat gain in the summer.

 The circulation of pond water up to the gutters and back down through the roof scuppers represents an early experiment with environmental control systems.
 As James Steele described in his monograph of Pierre Koenig, "the strategy is both pragmatic and lyrical; the water has some cooling properties and the hard building edge at the ground level is softened by the reflective surface."
 Additionally, this circulation eliminates the need for chemical treatment of the water.

 Social

 Although architects of the second phase of the Case Study House Program never gave up their belief in the potential of steel framing for residential construction, the public never embraced the material.
 As Elizabeth A. T. Smith explained: "Unfortunately, the economic pressures of the era were pushing residential construction another way, to accommodate the merchant builders working to deskill building tradesman and architects, and to glorify the add-ons and fix-ups of Mr. Homeowner and Mrs. Consumer, the stock characters of American advertising lobbying of the 1920s and 30s."
-Although they imagined factory-based industrial materials could be more economical then traditional wood framing, this was never realized.
+Although they imagined factory-based industrial materials could be more economical than traditional wood framing, this was never realized.
 As such steel-framing faced social and economical obstacles.
 In the end, the Levittown paradigm would dominate America's mass housing strategy in the post-war era.